 This works for both:

-Configure the merge checks behavior in GitLab as follows:
+To configure the merge checks behavior in GitLab:

 For more information, see Merge when pipeline succeeds.